 Free and frank advice is a key element of quality policy advice.
 Written policy advice papers and Regulatory Impact Assessments are important vehicles for free and frank advice.
 These should be full and include consideration of and advice on a comprehensive suite of options and their potential benefits, costs and risks.
 This will help inform your Minister’s Cabinet papers on policy proposals.

-To support a shared understanding of what free and frank advice means in principle and practice, the State Services Commissioner has issued guidance on delivering effective free and frank advice.
+To support a shared understanding of what free and frank advice means in principle and practice, the Public Service Commissioner has issued guidance on delivering effective free and frank advice.

 Writing the advice